antreklabs/iyzitrace/README.md

 ## Git Workflow Commands

+### Complete Development Workflow

+This section covers the complete workflow from creating a feature branch to merging back to dev.

-### Creating a new branch from dev and pushing to GitHub
+#### 1. Creating a new branch from dev

 ```bash
 # Switch to dev branch